Solar Extreme Ultraviolet Spectrograph and High-energy Imager (SEUSHI): Design, Development, and Pre-Flight Calibration: SXR Imaging Spectrometer Design Optimization

 The different noise sources in equation \ref{eq:noise} are arrival noise, fano noise, dark noise and read noise.
 Arrival noise, $\sigma_{\mathrm{arrival}} = \sqrt{N_{ph}}\cdot (E_{ph}/w_{Si})$, is the photon arrival noise associated with Poisson statistics (also referred to as Shot noise).
 This depends on number of photons per pixel ($N_{ph}$), the energy of the photon ($E_{ph}$), and the energy required to generate one e-h pair in silicon (denoted by $w_{Si}$ which is approximately 3.65 eV).
 The Fano noise is $\sigma_{\mathrm{fano}} = \sqrt{F \, N_{e^-}}$ and is due to the fluctuations in charge generation, which depends on the Fano Factor (F, typically 0.1 for Si) and the number of electrons per pixel ($N_{e^-}$).
 The dark noise is given as $\sigma_{\rm dark} = \sqrt{I_d\, t}$, and depends on the dark current ($I_d$) and the integration time (t).
 According to the CIS115 datasheet the dark current is 20 $e^-$/pixel/second at 19.85$^\circ$C (293 K) and haves by a temperature reduction of 5.5 $^\circ$C. Thus, to achieve a dark current of 1~$e^-$/pixel/s, a temperature of approximately -6 $^\circ$C is required.
 The SEUSHI instrument is planned to be operated at -10$^\circ$C to ensure sufficient margin. \textbf{Thus, for the SNR analysis in this section the dark current number used corresponds to a temperature of -10$^\circ$C.} The readout noise is a property of the sensor and electronics, and is 5~$e^-$ per read for the CIS115 sensor.
 Table \ref{tab:noise_budget} summarizes the signal and noise calculations for different measurement scenarios of the SEUSHI instrument.

-For the SXR images (first four columns of table \ref{tab:noise_budget}) the SNR estimates are done for a active region (since that will likely be observed during the rocket flight) and a M1 flare (since that is the requirement according to the Science Traceability Matrix \ref{tab:stm}).
+\textbf{For the SXR images (first four columns of table \ref{tab:noise_budget}) the SNR estimates are done for an active region (since that will likely be observed during the rocket flight) and a M1 flare (since that is the requirement according to the Science Traceability Matrix (table \ref{tab:stm})).
 Similar to the left plot in Figure \ref{fig:fluxdesign}, the photon flux per pixel was calculated using CHIANTI DEM spectra for both active region and a M1 flare.
 The number of electrons per pixel was also calculated using the silicon detector gain (similar to the right plot in Figure \ref{fig:fluxdesign}).
-Note that figure \ref{fig:fluxdesign} shows signal per resolution element, whereas table \ref{tab:noise_budget} lists signal per pixel.
-Assuming that the photons are distributed uniformly over a 75~$\mu$m diameter resolution element (area $\approx 4418~\mu$m$^2$) and sampled by 7~$\mu$m pixels (area 49~$\mu$m$^2$), the resolution element spans approximately 90 pixels.
-The analysis is done for both 8 $\mu$m and 38 8 $\mu$m Be filters in the SEUSHI instrument.
+Note that figure \ref{fig:fluxdesign} shows signal per resolution element, whereas table \ref{tab:noise_budget} lists signal per pixel in the second row.
+Assuming that the photons are distributed uniformly over a 75~$\mu$m diameter resolution element (area $\approx$ 4418~$\mu$m$^2$) and sampled by 7~$\mu$m pixels (area 49 ~$\mu$m$^2$), the resolution element spans approximately 90 pixels.
+The analysis is done for both 8~$\mu$m and 38~$\mu$m Be filter channels of the SEUSHI instrument.
 The table shows the modeled signal, different noise sources as well as the SNR.
-It can be observed that the noise is highly shot noise dominated and with the resulting signal-to-noise ratio per pixel (for M1 flare and 8 $\mu$m filter being $ \mathrm{SNR}_{\mathrm{pix}} \approx 3.85 \times 10^{4}/2.83 \times 10^{3} \approx 13.6$.
-When summed over the full resolution element (90 pixels), the total signal-to-noise ratio improves as $\sqrt{90}$, yielding $\mathrm{SNR}_{\mathrm{res}} \approx 129$.
-For the active region imaging during the sounding rocket flight the SNR per resolution element is 6.4 which can be improved to 22.1 by averaging multiple images for 60 seconds.
+It can be observed that the noise is highly shot noise dominated and with the resulting signal-to-noise ratio per pixel for M1 flare and 8~$\mu$m filter being $\mathrm{SNR}_{\mathrm{pix}}$ $\approx$ 13.6.
+When summed over the full resolution element (90 pixels), the total signal-to-noise ratio improves as $\sqrt{90}$, yielding $\mathrm{SNR}_{\mathrm{res}}$ $\approx$ 129.
+For the active region imaging during the sounding rocket flight the SNR per resolution element is 6.4 for the 8~$\mu$m filter channel and 2.7 for the 38~$\mu$m filter channel.
+In order to improve the SNR, multiple images will be averaged during the sounding rocket flight.
+The SNR (res. el., 60 s avg) row of table \ref{tab:noise_budget} shows that for a 60 second average the SNR improves to 22 for the 8~$\mu$m filter channel and 9.3 for the 38~$\mu$m filter channel.}